masiliunas/masiliunas.github.io/_pages/about.md

   - Are concentrated markets more collusive, and why?
   - How does exposure to economic inequality affect the motivation to work, cheat, invest in future growth, solve problems of the future generations?
 How to mitigate the negative effects of inequality using redistribution and feedback?
   - How to design international agreements for climate change mitigation?
+  - How to design the tournaments to motivate performance, such as effort in the workplace of healthy behavior?